Ju3dgement/KingsisleLauncher/README.md

 ![QuickLauncher Screenshot](KingsisleLauncher/images/login.png)

-## Work in Progress
-This project is a work in progress and will keep evolving over time (whenever I feel like it).
-Features are being added and tweaked on the fly, with only the client launcher working

-## Why it was made
+## Why it was Made

-This launcher was inspired by MilkLauncher, a Python-based tool created for launching Wizard101 & Pirate101.
+- This launcher was inspired by MilkLauncher, a Python-based tool created for launching Wizard101 & Pirate101.
 While MilkLauncher was a great tool, it didn't fully meet the needs of my group and a few others.
-We needed a solution that only launched the accounts I needed at any given time.
+We needed a solution that only launched the accounts I needed at any given time by setting a preset bundle. (eg hitters = 4 storm wizards, raid = 12 accounts, pvp = 2 accounts)

+- Sometimes KingsIsle gives out "blacklisted account bans."
+For example, if you log into account and, a month later, KI blacklists that account, they may retroactively ban every HWID that accessed it within a certain time frame (timeframe is unknown).
+This means your own system could be blacklisted just for accessing a flagged account.
+To prevent KI from gathering your hwid of any accounts you have logged into (besides your main or any accounts you chose) a toggled spoofer will helps mask HWID and IP of any account you choose to hide.
+***WORK IN PROGRESS***

+- There will also be a built in DLL if you wish to add any QOL improvements after launch. ***WORK IN PROGRESS***

+While these improvments are very niche and only targets a small audience, I needed these changes and I might as well make it open to the public.

 ## Top Section
 This is used for single use login per account: